thure-kaspar/stu-mgmt-service/api-docs/docs/authentication.md

 Upon a successful login with the Sparkyservice, you will receive a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWT) inside of the response body
 (see [this](http://147.172.178.30:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/auth-controller/authenticate)).
 This JWT can then be used to login into the Student-Management-System via [this route](http://147.172.178.30:3000/api/#/authentication/loginWithToken).
-As you can see, the system expects an object with the property "token" as the request body for this route.
+As you can see, the system expects an object with the property `token` as the request body for this route.
 ```json
 {
   "token": "your.jwt.token"
 }
 ```
-If the supplied token was valid, you will receive a HTTP-Status 200 (OK) and the response body will contain an object, which most importantly contains a new JWT inside of the "accessToken" property.
+If the supplied token was valid, you will receive a HTTP-Status 200 (OK) and the response body will contain an object, which most importantly contains a new JWT inside of the `accessToken` property.
 This token must be used in future requests to the system to enable authentication.
 ```json
 {
   "accessToken": "new.jwt.token",